FaramarzAboutalebi/COP4600-PA-1---The-ChatGPT-Scheduler/README.md

 - [x] Save and share the prompt history.

 ### Dilly: Pre-emptive SJF Algorithm
-- [ ] Develop prompts for the Pre-emptive SJF algorithm.
+- [x ] Develop prompts for the Pre-emptive SJF algorithm.
-- [ ] Test the Pre-emptive SJF algorithm.
+- [ x] Test the Pre-emptive SJF algorithm.
-- [ ] Save and share the prompt history.
+- [ x ] Save and share the prompt history.

 ### Member C: Round Robin Algorithm
 - [ ] Develop prompts for the Round Robin algorithm.